simonestradiotto/bookfinder/README.md

 ## Usage

 In order to use this app, all you have to do is to type a book's title or an author name in the form; then a list of books will be rendered.
-Clicking a book will bring you to a page about that book with more informations and a link to Google Play.
+Clicking a book will bring you to a page about that book with more information and a link to Google Play.

 ## Acknowledgements